Stocks surge after five day losing streak - KESQ

 By Nicole Goodkind, CNN Business

-US stocks surged higher in Thursday morning trading as investors attempt to come back from their current losing streak, spurred on by recession and interest rate hike fears.
+US stocks surged higher in Thursday afternoon trading as investors attempt to come back from their current losing streak, spurred on by recession and interest rate hike fears.

-Gains in semiconductor stocks like Nvidia and Qualcomm boosted the information technology sector.
+Gains in semiconductor stocks such as Nvidia and Qualcomm boosted the information technology sector.
 The energy sector also surged as Chevron, Exxon and Halliburton saw gains despite falling crude oil prices.
+Both Chevron and Exxon announced plans Thursday to spend billions more on oil projects next year.

 The gains follow five consecutive days of losses for the S&P 500, which fell 3.6% over the past week.
 The Nasdaq has lost 4.4% over the same period, marking its worst first week of December since 1975, according to a report from Bespoke Investment Group.